TobiasRuano/MoviesInfo/README.md

 # MoviesInfo
 This app is a showcase of some of the thing I'm capable of doing.
+It's not a fully feature app.

 ## Screenshots

 ## Features
 * TMBD API integration.
 * 100% programatic UI.
+* TableViews with custom cells.
-* Diffable DataSource implementation for CollectionViews.
+* Diffable dataSource implementation for CollectionViews.
 * OAuth.
 * Image caching.
+* Search functionality for movies.
 * Dark mode (In mind from day one).